Sophie Marceau: Author and director

 In 1996, Marceau published the semi-autobiographical novel, Menteuse (the English translation, Telling Lies, was published in 2001).
 Marceau's work was described as "an exploration of female identity".

 In 2002, Marceau made her directorial debut in the feature film Speak to Me of Love, for which she was named Best Director at the Montreal World Film Festival.
 The film starred Judith Godrèche.
 It was her second directorial effort, following her nine-minute short film L'aube à l'envers in 1995, which also starred Godrèche.
 In 2007, she directed Trivial, her second feature film and in 2018 Mrs Mills.

 Advertising

 In the early stages of her career, she shot around a dozen television commercials and numerous national magazine covers in Japan and South Korea where she is famous since La Boum.
 Since 2008, Marceau is an international ambassador for high-end jeweller Chaumet based in Paris.
 Since 2014, she has been the ambassador of the DS 4, DS 5 and DS 6 cars (2010–2016) of the PSA Group with billboards and television commercials throughout Asia and especially in China.

 Personal life

-From 1985 to 2001, Marceau had a relationship with Polish director Andrzej Żuławski.
-Their son Vincent was born in July 1995.
+From 1985 to 2001, Marceau was in a relationship with Polish director Andrzej Żuławski.
+They have a son, Vincent, born in July 1995.
 In 2001, Marceau separated from Żuławski and began a six-year relationship with American producer Jim Lemley.
-They have a daughter, Juliette (born June 2002 in London).
+They have a daughter, Juliette, born in June 2002.